 Researchers in Exeter and India have revealed that 17 Indian natural history paintings in RAMM’s collection are by three of the most renowned late 18th-century Indian painters: Sheikh Zain al-Din, Bhawani Das and Ram Das.

 East India Company’s interest in plants

 In the late 18th and early 19th centuries the East India Company controlled much of the Indian subcontinent.
 Keen to exploit and export valuable natural commodities, the Company set out to record the flora of India and commissioned Indian artists to create detailed botanical illustrations.

-Many of the plants were known through their use in Ayurvedic medicine.
-One of the world’s oldest medicinal systems, it has been practiced in India for 3,000 years with plants being used to treat ailments from skin complaints, wounds and stomach ache to internal bleeding, malaria and epilepsy.
-Seven of the drawings depict people and animals as opposed to botanical specimens.
+Ayurvedic medicine uses many of the plants in Cresswell’s paintings.
+It is one of the world’s oldest medicinal systems and practised in India for 3,000 years.
+It uses plants to treat conditions from skin complaints, wounds and stomach ache to internal bleeding, malaria and epilepsy.
+The East India Company employed India doctors to treat its staff during their trips to India.
+Only seven of the drawings depict people and animals rather than botanical specimens.

 Over time the works became damaged.
 Many suffered surface soiling, creasing, and tears.
 A £22,000 grant from Arts Council England’s PRISM (Preservation of Industrial and Scientific Material) Fund allowed RAMM to have all 88 works conserved.